Home » Blog » How To Master The Knuckleball

 Practice a Knuckleball When Playing Catch

-If you’re out in the field with your teammates, play catch with them and practice your knuckleball throw at the same time.
 Try out a few knuckleball grips and practice your arm movements.
 Just playing catch could be fun and helpful all at the same time.

 Hot Potato Drill for Knuckleball Practice

-Like the game hot potato, pass the baseball around, but make sure you use your knuckleball grip for this game.
 The hot potato drill with a knuckleball grip will ensure that you grip and push the ball away perfectly in a swift manner.

 Another great drill that you can use to practice throwing a knuckleball is by lying down flat on the ground and throwing the knuckleball upward into the air.